-I decided to do an update on the Shudder website, building off of their current aesthetics while pushing what I thought were key pillars of the site further.
+I’m a big horror fan and I was looking to brush up some skills and try doing some layout work in Figma.
+I decided to do an update on the Shudder website, building off of their current aesthetics while pushing what I thought could be pushed further.

 Shudder is a horror centric streaming service by AMC Networks.
 It features “horror, suspense, thrillers, uncut and ad-free, with every title handpicked by genre experts,” and community based member written reviews.
 Horror tends to be very lurid, vibrant, and visceral.
 I sought to make the landing page more visually magnetic by featuring more full width images from their film catalog.
 A few other areas I sought to improve were: